Silver Creek at 17th Ave at Melrose Park, IL (Reach 2)

 1/13/2005 176.0 90.0 2.53 2.05 0.001224 0.047

-Description of Channel.--This channel is constructed and contains grass banks.
-Bed material consists of coarse sand, gravel, and cobbles.
-The banks are grass covered.
+Description of Channel.-- This channel is constructed and has grass banks.
+Bed materials consist of coarse sand, gravel, and cobbles.
 Thick algae grows on the channel bed, especially during warm periods.
 Channel cross sections are trapezoidal in shape with mild bank slope and a top width of about 40 ft.
 The study reach is straight.

 Floods.--Maximum discharge, 15,500 ft3/s, Apr.
 13, 1994, gage height, 20.46 ft.